moorepants/bmd-conf/content/pages/about.rst

 symposium is to bring together leading scientists and researchers in the field of bicycle and motorcycle dynamics and control, in a broad sense.

-Topics include but are not limited to: bicycles, motorcycles, unicycles, modelling, kinematics and dynamics, control, human control, rider properties, handling qualities, tires, experiments, aerodynamics, simulators, nonholonomic dynamics, robot riders, path following.
+Topics include but are not limited to: bicycles, motorcycles, unicycles, single track vehicles, modelling, kinematics and dynamics, control, human control, rider properties, handling qualities, tires, experiments, aerodynamics, simulators, nonholonomic dynamics, robot riders, path following.

 For an open sharing of information, the meeting is organized to provide as much interaction between participants as possible.
 The format is informal and fluid,